tukangcode/LinguaGacha-TL-Indo/README_EN.md

 ## FAQ 📥
 - Relationship between [LinguaGacha](https://github.com/neavo/LinguaGacha) and [AiNiee](https://github.com/NEKOparapa/AiNiee)
-  - `LinguaGacha` is a complete rewrite incorporating lessons from `AiNiee`
   - `LinguaGacha`'s developer was a main contributor to `AiNiee v5`
+  - `LinguaGacha` is not a fork version of `AiNiee`, it's a new app built upon the lessons learned from `AiNiee`
+  - It's simpler, and it's more powerful

 ## Support 😥
 - Runtime logs are stored in `log` folder